October 3, 2025

 Centers/Activities this week…

 In science, We continued our unit on Trees and Weather.
 We talk about the weather everyday with the leader of the day telling what the weather is like outside and their prediction for the next day.
 We are reading many books about fall and all the things starting to happen in our environment at this time.
-This week we went outside with Miss Haley and discussed the parts of a tree.
+This week we went outside with Miss Haley and used our five senses to observe nature.
 We will draw and record information about our trees in our special science notebooks, just like real scientists.

 Literacy Centers this week…

-Listening: Pete the Cat Rockin in his School Shoes and drew our favorite part
+Listening: Pete the Cat and his Four Groovy Buttons and drew our favorite part

 Writing: practiced our letter formations